 I-123 MIBG (metaiodobenzylguanidine)

 I-123 MIBG uptake in an adrenal nodule is strong supporting evidence for a pheochromocytoma.
-Overall sensitivity is approximately 80% 6.
+Overall sensitivity is ~80% 6.
 However, as many neuroendocrine tumors demonstrate uptake with MIBG, it is not as specific for pheochromocytoma outside of the adrenal.

-18F-Dopa PET is thought to be highly sensitive according to initial results 3.
-Galium-68 DOTATATE PET/CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.
+18F-DOPA PET is thought to be highly sensitive according to initial results 3.
+Gallium-68 DOTATATE PET-CT imaging has also been advocated due to their higher lesion to background tissue contrast and high specificity for pheochromocytoma 14.

 Treatment and prognosis